Fort Bragg: Cold War

 Following World War II, the 82nd Airborne Division was permanently stationed at Fort Bragg, the only large unit there for some time.
 In July 1951, the XVIII Airborne Corps was reactivated at Fort Bragg.
 Fort Bragg became a center for unconventional warfare, with the creation of the Psychological Warfare Center in April 1952, followed by the 10th Special Forces Group.

 In 1961, the 5th Special Forces Group (Airborne) was activated at Fort Bragg, with the mission of training counter-insurgency forces in Southeast Asia.
 Also in 1961, the "Iron Mike" statue, a tribute to all Airborne soldiers, past, present, and future was dedicated.
-In early 1962 the 326 Army Security Agency Company, de-activated after the Korean War, was reactivated at Ft.
-Bragg under XVIIIth Corps.
+In early 1962 the 326 Army Security Agency Company, de-activated after the Korean War, was reactivated at Fort Bragg under XVIIIth Corps.
 In August of that year, an operational contingent of that Company was relocated to Homestead AFB Florida, due to the Cuban Missile Crisis.
 Circa 1963, that contingent was reassigned to the newly created USASA 6th Field Station.
 More than 200,000 young men underwent basic combat training here during the period 1966–70.
 At the peak of the Vietnam War in 1968, Fort Bragg's military population rose to 57,840.
 In June 1972, the 1st Corps Support Command arrived at Fort Bragg.

 In the 1980s, there was a series of deployments of tenant units to the Caribbean, first to Grenada in 1983, Honduras in 1988, and to Panama in 1989.
 The 5th Special Forces Group departed Fort Bragg in the late 1980s.

 Middle East wars

 In 1990, the XVIII Airborne Corps and the 82nd Airborne Division deployed to Saudi Arabia in support of Operation Desert Shield and Operation Desert Storm.
 In the mid- and late 1990s, there was increased modernization of the facilities in Fort Bragg.
 The World War II wooden barracks were largely removed, a new main post exchange was built, and Devers Elementary School was opened, along with several other projects.

 As a result of campaigns in Afghanistan and Iraq, the units on Fort Bragg have seen a sizeable increase to their operations tempo (OPTEMPO), with units conducting two, three, or even four or more deployments to combat zones.
 As directed by law, and in accordance with the recommendations of the 2005 Base Realignment and Closure Commission, Fort McPherson, Georgia, closed and U.S. Army Forces Command and U.S. Army Reserve Command relocated to Fort Bragg, North Carolina.
 A new FORSCOM/U.S. Army Reserve Command Headquarters facility completed construction at Fort Bragg in June 2011.
-Forces Command hosted June 24, 2011, an Army "Casing of the Colors" ceremony on Fort McPherson and an "uncasing of colors ceremony" on August 1, 2011, at Fort Bragg.
-On March 1, 2011, Pope Field, the former Pope Air Force Base, was absorbed into Fort Bragg.
+Forces Command hosted 24 June 2011, an Army "Casing of the Colors" ceremony on Fort McPherson and an "uncasing of colors ceremony" on 1 August 2011, at Fort Bragg.
+On 1 March 2011, Pope Field, the former Pope Air Force Base, was absorbed into Fort Bragg.